helium/HIP/00YZ-au-frequency-plan-choice.md

 1. The availability of higher power sensors (as the default configuration)
 2. The higher likelihood of roaming opportunities and partnerships in the public AU915 ecosystem is likely to bring more significant benefits than a single commercial operator who has limited use cases and provides coverage in areas where they are utilising sensors.
-3. AU915 also allows gateway operators who will move over to alternative networks the potential to dual-purpose their gateways and sensors rather than lose them from the Helium network completely.
-Operators in other parts of the world currently have and are utilising this option where the current situation in Australia creates competing networks, which in a market with low population density and the geography of Australia will see all parties lose out.
+3. AU915 is currently better suited to regional areas and provides a common market for devices accross public networks in Australia.
+Given the relatively small size of the market, this is important to ensure growth of the network.

 ## Stakeholders